Worker, Leading Hand and Foremen

 As a Worker, Leading Hand or Foremen see the suggested pathway below to achieve the Health and Safety in Construction programme.

-It is recommended you achieve your programme through a mix of courses and workplace evidence gathering.
+It is recommended you achieve your programme through a mix of courses.
 You will need to gain a minimum of 40 credits to achieve this Level 3 qualification.

 While this is the suggested pathway, you have the flexibility to tailor the pathway to suit your needs, for more information see our customised pathway.